dmattek/pi-enviro-meas/dht/README.md

 */10 * * * * /home/pi/pi-enviro-meas/dht/meas/logdbDHT.sh
 ```

-This will run the shell script (which executes the python script `logdbDHT.py`) every 10 minutes in the background.
+This will run shell script (which executes the python script `logdbDHT.py`) every 10 minutes in the background.
 No action required after reboot.
 The script will keep runnning as configured in crontab.

 ## Visualize on Unicorn pHAT